tahashieenavaz/polimi-workshop/README.md

 # POLIMI Machine Learning Workshop

-Empirical workshop on machine learning in POLIMI.
+Practical workshop on machine learning at [POLIMI](https://www.polimi.it/) in a collaboration with [PMDS](https://polimidatascientists.it/).

 ## Google Colab